Membership

 • Updates to language to specifically call out public member with no voting privileges

 These updates are based on our attorney’s recommendation and California requirements.
-These are not a change to our current processes.
+There is no change to our current processes.

 • Section 3.
 Terms of Office